codechefmarc/localist_drupal/README.md

 ## Event Dates

 Obviously one of the most important parts of the Localist event migration are the dates of the event.
-We have found the best way to support dates coming from Localist is to use the [Smart Date](https://www.drupal.org/project/smart_date) contrib module which is a requirement of this module.
+We have found the best way to support dates coming from Localist is to use the [Smart Date](https://www.drupal.org/project/smart_date) contrib module which is a dependency of this module.
 This is because Smart Date handles better reoccurring events, more formatting options, and all-day events.

 Note the (truncated) code from the example: